TimePHP-org/TimePHP-Docs/docs/getting-started/architecture.md

 ### Services

 `Services` contain some specific functionalities such as, for instance : json convertion or generate random string.
-Those services can be used anywhere in your controller using the `container`.

 A service in general look like this :